voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 - Click on the Configuration Tab
 - Select one of the available Cluster Configurations (only ones compatible with you K8S cluster will be shown).
+  - If you do not see a suitable configuration among the available choices please contact Voicegain support.
 - Under Acoustic Models select if you would like to use real-time or offline models.
 If this is a single GPU system you can only choose one.
+  - If you are going to use only the MRCP interface then select a real-time model.
-- (Ignore the external Storage settings)
+- (Ignore the external Storage settings.
+This applies to custom large configurations only.)
 - Choose to Save to begin the deployment

 ![Deploy](./11-1.png)